Tahoe Fund

 Filed Under: News

-CONSTRUCTION UNDERWAY ON NEW TAHOE MEADOWS ACCESS RAMP
+NEW TAHOE MEADOWS ACCESS RAMP NOW OPEN FOR ALL TO ENJOY

-September 9, 2025 by Caroline Waldman
+October 21, 2025 by Caroline Waldman

-The Tahoe Fund partnered with the Tahoe Meadows Access Ramp Committee (TMAR) on a fundraising campaign to build an accessibility ramp.
-The NV Energy Foundation, the Keyser Foundation and dozens of Tahoe Fund donors helped to meet a $75,000 match provided by Steven and Sandy Hardie to make this project happen.
+The Tahoe Fund partnered with the Tahoe Meadows Access Ramp Committee on a fundraising campaign to build an accessibility ramp.
+The NV Energy Foundation, the Keyser Foundation and dozens of Tahoe Fund donors helped to meet a $75,000 match provided by Steven and Sandy Hardie.
+The ramp was built by Granite Construction in partnership with the US Forest Service, Humboldt-Toiyabe National Forest, Carson Ranger District.

-The Tahoe Rim Trail Association and the US Forest Service, Humboldt-Toiyabe National Forest, Carson Ranger District are also working in this area to replace sections of the boardwalks that were due to be decommissioned.
+In addition to the new ramp, the Tahoe Rim Trail Association and the US Forest Service, Humboldt-Toiyabe National Forest, Carson Ranger District have also been replacing sections of the boardwalks that were due to be decommissioned.
 Together, these projects mark major improvements in the Tahoe Meadows that will help transform this area into a hub for outdoor accessibility in the Tahoe Basin.

 Filed Under: News